-If you’re building a financial services product, this is exciting for a few reasons.
+The first of many open banking examples and possibilities that we want to present today is this: If you’re building a financial services product, this is exciting for a few reasons.
 First of all, APIs allow you to avoid screen scraping processes, which are slow to use and expensive to maintain.
 APIs are also more secure, as they don’t require users to provide their banking credentials to anyone, but have the bank share information directly with your service.
-More broadly, these APIs mean that third-party companies no longer have to go through banks to get a complete picture of their users’ financial data via proprietary APIs.
+More broadly, these APIs mean that third-party companies no longer have to go through banks to get a complete picture of their users’ financial data via proprietary APIs – and that opens up even more open banking examples and possibilities.
 With a license and user consent, you can now access this kind of information directly, making it easier than ever to target, optimize, and innovate on the financial services you offer.

-Open banking solutions for B2B markets: AISP vs. PISP.
+Open banking examples for B2B markets: AISP vs. PISP.

-Now that we’ve covered the basics, let’s have a look at what you need to get started.
+Now that we’ve covered the basics, let’s have a look at what you need to get started and join this world of open banking examples and possibilities yourself.
 The first thing you want to determine is whether you’d need an account information service provider license (AISP), a payment initiation service provider license (PISP), or both.

-AISPs access user account information in a read-only way: they can view financial data, but they can’t modify it.
-An AISP license could help build a money management tool like MoneyHub, which uses machine learning to understand its users’ spending habits and build value through data analysis.
+AISPs facilitate open banking examples and use cases by accessing user account information in a read-only way: they can view financial data, but they can’t modify it.
+Another of our open banking examples for today involves an AISP license.
+Such a license could help build a money management tool like MoneyHub, which uses machine learning to understand its users’ spending habits and build value through data analysis.
 It could also be used to create a loan application product like CreditKudos, which shares data gathered from a user’s account with a lender to facilitate the loan application process.

 PISPs differ from AISPs in that they can send and receive payments.
-PISPs have been leveraged to either start or enhance quite a few businesses, including Sofort, a real-time online banking and transfer service, and Trustly, which allows customers to pay for things online directly from their bank accounts.
-PISPs also open up plenty of unusual new possibilities, like Amazon’s short-lived but promising IoT service Dash, which allowed users to reorder a specific product at the click of a button, or Dave, a slightly scary app that pre-approves users for loans and sends them money whenever they’ve overdrawn their bank accounts.
+PISPs have been leveraged to create open banking examples and opportunities and start or enhance quite a few businesses, including Sofort, a real-time online banking and transfer service, and Trustly, which allows customers to pay for things online directly from their bank accounts.
+PISPs also open up plenty of unusual new possibilities and open banking examples, like Amazon’s short-lived but promising IoT service Dash, which allowed users to reorder a specific product at the click of a button, or Dave, a slightly scary app that pre-approves users for loans and sends them money whenever they’ve overdrawn their bank accounts.

-The advantage of AISPs over PISPs is that they’re much easier to access for newcomers.
-PISPs require significant capital and will have you working to overcome quite a few regulatory hurdles including liability, data protection, security, and insurance requirements.
-Making a final decision about which license to use (or deciding you need both) will depend on your specific business needs: if you only need to access your users’ financial information, an AISP will work just fine, but if you need to initiate payments on their behalf, you’ll have to go the extra mile and apply for a PISP.
+The advantage of AISPs over PISPs when it comes to creating open banking examples and opportunities is that they’re much easier to access for newcomers.
+PISPs require significant capital and will have you working to overcome quite a few regulatory hurdles including liability, data protection, security, and insurance requirements- putting restrictions on the kinds of open banking examples and opportunities they can be used for.
+Making a final decision about which license to use (or deciding you need both) will depend on your specific business needs: if you only need to access your users’ financial information, an AISP will work just fine (as can be seen through the kinds of open banking examples that use them), but if you need to initiate payments on their behalf, you’ll have to go the extra mile and apply for a PISP.

 Which license is best for me?

-Choosing between an AISP and PISP license will come down to a variety of factors that vary from business to business.
-You’ll have to consider the cost and ease of access of each option as well as its potential for building value within the context of your particular use case.
+For many open banking examples, choosing between an AISP and PISP license will come down to a variety of factors that vary from business to business.
+You’ll have to consider the cost and ease of access of each option, it’s impact on the open banking examples and opportunities that you want to create, as well as its potential for building value within the context of your particular use case.
 If this seems daunting, remember that you can also partner with a company who has a license and build the rest of the product yourself.

-Whether you’re starting out or trying something new, joining forces with a licensed company can be a good way to test the waters without taking on too much risk on your end.
+Whether you’re starting out or trying something new, joining forces with a licensed company can be a good way to test the waters and how the open banking examples we’ve talked about above will work for you without taking on too much risk on your end.
 Say you’re an online merchant who accepts credit card payments.
 Dealing with potential chargebacks due to fraud can be a costly headache.
-If you have access to a PISP license through a service like Tink, it’ll greatly increase security, as customers will be paying directly from their accounts without having to enter their banking details on your website.
+If you have access to a PISP license through a service like Tink – or another of the aforementioned open banking examples – it’ll greatly increase security, as customers will be paying directly from their accounts without having to enter their banking details on your website.
 Partnering with a third party can also help avoid dealing with PCI compliance, a legal hurdle required if any credit card numbers come into direct contact with your business.
 A licensed payment processor like Stripe, for example, can handle this for you.